-Note: To ensure the proper recording of repeated courses on a transcript, students must notify the Student Service Center, 906-227-1221, of the repeat.
+To ensure the proper recording of repeated courses on a transcript, students must notify the Registrar's Office of the repeat by email at firstname.lastname@example.org.
+The Registrar's Office is located in 2202 C.B.
+Hedgcock, 906-227-2278.

 An auditor is one who enrolls in a course but does not want credit.
 The cost of auditing a course is the same as enrolling for credit.
 Students must contact the Registrar’s Office to obtain the appropriate form for enrolling in a course for audit.
 Changing a course from audit to credit or credit to audit must be completed by the ninth calendar day of a semester.
 The time frame for classes meeting less than a full semester is prorated.
 At the end of the semester, students will receive a grade of “AU” (audit) on their transcript.
 The instructor has the option of requesting a withdrawal from the course if a student’s attendance is irregular or if the student does not complete the course work required by the instructor.
 Departments may require a student to meet all prerequisites for a course prior to granting permission to audit a class.

 Students are expected to attend all course meeting dates and times in which they enroll.
 Students who are absent from a course because of participation in university sponsored activities are excused.
 Students are responsible for all course work whether or not their absence is excused.
 Individuals are only permitted to attend courses in which they are currently enrolled.